pittsjs/Project-Portfolio-Samuel-Settie/java/CS 0411/README.md

 # CS 0411 - Intro to Computer Science Programming

 This course is an introduction to the core concepts, techniques, and tools of computer science, emphasizing problem analysis, algorithm development, and top-down program design.
 The course uses Java as its primary programming language.
-Excercise sets, quizzes, and exams were completed in class, on paper, so I no longer have access to my copies.
+Exercise sets, quizzes, and exams were completed in class, on paper, so I no longer have access to my copies.

 CS 0411 must be taken in tandem with the lab course, CS 0410.
 The lab is where hands-on coding work was completed, including 13 assignments covering core Java concepts.
 Seperate exams were also given for the Lab session.